Install

 Tokens are single-use and expire after 7 days.
 A re-call with the same token after the developer is verified returns 200 with already_verified: true — safe to retry on a flaky network.
 The browser-clickable verify_url carries the same token; either path consumes it.
 The response does not echo the developer email — agents that need it should call amba_developer_me with the inbound PAT.

-For most flows the CLI (amba init --sandbox) is the canonical path because it also writes .env.local, AMBA.md, and (where applicable) updates project-local MCP configs.
-Use the in-agent path when no shell is available, or when iterating against an MCP client that doesn't expose terminal access to the agent.
+For most flows the CLI (amba init) is the canonical path because it also writes .env.local, AMBA.md, the /amba skill bundle, and (where applicable) updates project-local MCP configs.
+Use the in-agent path (amba_developer_signup + inline pat on subsequent calls) when no shell is available, or when iterating against an MCP client that doesn't expose terminal access to the agent.

 Manual setup